Cosmological Perturbation in New General Relativity: Propagating mode from the violation of local Lorentz invariance: Conclusions

 Most importantly, in cosmological applications, it has been shown that Type 3 still preserves $SO(3)$ invariance. (for instance, see Refs.~\cite{Tomonari:2024lpv, Tomonari:2024ybs}.)
 The preservation of $SO(3)$ invariance in Type 3 implies that the modes corresponding to this symmetry never propagate at the nonlinear level.
 Our current results based on the perturbative approach are consistent with this picture and also with existing works~\cite{Golovnev:2023ddv, Golovnev:2023jnc, Bahamonde:2024zkb}, independent of any concerns regarding an improper gauge choice or potential issues in the perturbative framework.
 Furthermore, in Ref.~\cite{Bahamonde:2024zkb}, Type 3 allows parameter ranges for $c_{1}$, $c_{2}$, and $c_{3}$ that render the theory stable in the Minkowski background spacetime.
 The same property can be expected in cosmological perturbations, since, according to Refs.~\cite{Golovnev:2023ddv, Golovnev:2023jnc}, a proper conformal transformation connects the results of perturbative analysis around the Minkowski background to those of the flat FLRW background spacetime.
-In our analysis, Type 3 has a ghost-free region in the parameter space; our perspectives coincide with each other at all.
+In our analysis, Type 3 has a ghost-free region in the parameter space; thus, our perspectives align with each other at all points.

 Given that the number of DOFs in the DB and perturbative analyses coincide and that Type 3 contains the propagating tensor modes, if Type 3 does not suffer from strong couplings, a healthy MAG theory can be obtained for cosmological applications.
-If this is the case, the theory will give a new perspective on the large-scale structure formation including dark matter issues due to the violation of boost invariance, whereas it remains the properties of the isotropy in the cosmic-microwave background by virtue of $SO(3)$ invariance of the theory.
-However, if this is not the case, we should investigate the possibility to implement screening mechanism~\cite{Brax:2013ida,Brax:2021wcv} to remedy the strong couplings, aiming for the application to astrophysics.
-Future investigation of these issues are required in future work.
+If this is the case, the theory will provide a new perspective on the large-scale structure formation, including dark matter issues due to the violation of boost invariance, whereas it retains the properties of isotropy in the cosmic microwave background by virtue of the $SO(3)$ invariance of the theory.
+However, if this is not the case, we should investigate the possibility of implementing the screening mechanism~\cite{Brax:2013ida, Brax:2021wcv} to remedy the strong couplings, with the aim of applying it to astrophysics.
+For example, violations of the local LI could leave observable imprints in gravitational wave signals~\cite{Ghosh:2023xes}.
+These issues are required for further investigation in future work.